Building AMP questionnaires with Stripo by using pre-built modules

 Our code contains three question sections.
 Please remove the highlighted text from your JSON file if you want just two.

-Remove Sections from JSON
+Remove sections from JSON

 Step 3.
 Connecting emails to a data source